Symphony No. 6 (Mahler): Kubik edition (2010–present)

+Discussion on availability of both options

-Moreover, de La Grange, referring to the 1919 Mengelberg telegram, has questioned the notion of Alma simply expressing a personal view of the movement order, and reiterates the historical fact of the original movement order:
+Referring to the 1919 Mengelberg telegram, de La Grange has questioned the notion of Alma simply expressing a personal view of the movement order, and reiterates the historical fact of the original movement order:

 "The fact that the initial order had the composer's stamp of approval for two whole years prior to the premiere argues for further performances in that form...

 "It is far more likely ten years after Mahler's death and with a much clearer perspective on his life and career, Alma would have sought to be faithful to his artistic intentions.
 Thus, her telegram of 1919 still remains a strong argument today in favour of Mahler's original order...it is stretching the bounds of both language and reason to describe [Andante-Scherzo] as the "only correct" one.
 Mahler's Sixth Symphony, like many other compositions in the repertory, will always remain a "dual-version" work, but few of the others have attracted quite as much controversy."

 De La Grange has noted the justification of having both options available for conductors to choose:

 "...given that Mahler changed his mind so many times, it is understandable that a conductor might nowadays wish to stand by the order in the second version, if he is deeply convinced that he can serve the work better by doing this."

 Mahler scholar Donald Mitchell echoed the dual-version scenario and the need for the availability of both options: